Icik Benkovitz Papers

 - Benkovitz dies.

 This collection contains marriage and divorce records performed by Rabbi Icik Benkovitz in Chelsea, Massachusetts and surrounding cities and towns.
+A searchable database of the marriage records is also available.

 Located in Boston, Mass.